elmarkou/dept-hour-booking-mcp/README.md

 - _"Book 2 hours for NDH-2286 development work today"_
 - _"Book 8 hours per day for this week working on project development"_
 - _"Search for budgets containing 'Medela'"_
+- _"Search for internal budgets like vacation or illness"_
 - _"Update booking 12345 to 3 hours"_
 - _"Delete time entry 12345"_
 - _"Remove the booking with ID 67890"_